chainsawriot/hkosc_Rworkshop2014/README.md

 1. Install R on your computer
 2. Use your own text editor
 3. Install some recommended R packages
-4. Download the data and problem set from here.
+4. (RECOMMANDED) Download the data (jan_weather.csv, 201401Eng.csv)
+   and problem set (problemset.R) from here before the workshop.

 ## R installation